jscar-hawk/jscar-hawk.github.io/docs/2024-Speaking_and_Presentations_Resource.md

-# Here are a few links we have found helpful in becoming better presentor.
+# Become a better presentor.

 7 Ways to Structure Your Presentation to Keep Your Audience Wanting More https://visme.co/blog/presentation-structure/